-$1400 Per Person & $3600 CTC Payment 2026: The child tax credit offers (CTC) payment a financial benefit of up to $2,000 for each child under the age of 17.
-In instances where the credit surpasses the amount of taxes owed, families may be eligible to receive a refund of up to $1,600 per child.
-Additionally, other dependents, such as children aged 17 to 18 and full-time college students aged 19 to 24, qualify for a nonrefundable credit of up to $500 each.
-To address various economic challenges, the U.S. government has introduced financial relief measures, including a $1,400 payment per person and a $3,600 CTC Payment , aimed at alleviating financial pressures on families, particularly those with dependent children.
+$1400 Per Person & $3600 CTC Payment 2026: The Child Tax Credit (CTC) provides families with valuable financial support, offering up to $2,000 per qualifying child under the age of 17.
+If the credit exceeds the amount of taxes owed, eligible families may receive a refundable amount of up to $1,600 per child.
+In addition, dependents who do not qualify for the full CTC such as children aged 17 to 18 or full-time college students between 19 and 24 may still be eligible for a nonrefundable credit of up to $500 each.

 $1400 Per Person & $3600 CTC Payment 2026